 Yes.
-STAR is a specialty court that seeks to help individuals who are on federal supervised release or probation and who are struggling with alcohol, drug or mental health issues.
-Like other “problem-solving” or therapeutic courts, drug courts have been in state criminal court systems for over 25 years and they have had very good results – helping people to overcome their addictions, become productive, working members of our community, and not return to prison.
-For more information on the history and track record of […]..
+STAR is a drug court; a specialty court that seeks to help individuals on federal supervised release who are struggling with alcohol or drug addiction.
+Like other “problem-solving” or therapeutic courts, drug courts have been in state criminal court systems for decades and they have had very good results – helping people to overcome their addictions, become productive, working members of our community, and not return to prison.
+For more information on the history and track record of drugs courts, please see the 2022 […]..

 Read More

 Anyone, including the court, the prosecutor, defense counsel or probation officer can make a referral to STAR.
-However, STAR is currently limited to portions of Los Angeles, San Bernardino and Riverside counties, and meets in the Los Angeles and Riverside federal courthouse.
+However, STAR is currently limited to portions of Los Angeles, Orange, San Bernardino and Riverside counties, and meets in the Los Angeles, Santa Ana, and Riverside federal courthouses.
 To apply, defense counsel should prepare and submit a STAR Program Referral Form.
-For the Los Angeles program, email the completed form to STAR U.S. Probation Officer Kristie Rzonca (Kristie_Rzonca@cacp.uscourts.gov); for the Riverside program, send to STAR U.S. Probation Officer Sherry Harrision (Sherry_Harrison@cacp.uscourts.gov). […]..
+For the Los Angeles program, email the completed form to STAR U.S. Probation Officer Kristie Rzonca (Kristie_Rzonca@cacp.uscourts.gov); for the Riverside program, email to STAR U.S. Probation Officer […]..

 Read More